kodrindonesia/flash/readme.md

-# Flash - A starter applciation for your MVP Product
+# Flash - A starter application for your MVP Product
 Not ready for production.

 ## Contact